-- The history of cloud services: From IaaS to PaaS to SaaS
+- Cloud services: IaaS vs. PaaS vs. SaaS

 - Cloud content management benefits

 - Total cost of ownership

 A cloud-based content management system’s functionalities can provide many benefits, including scalability, accessibility, and cost savings.